DehydratedWater/qlora_semantic_extraction/readme.md

 3. Every `DAG` created in the `dags` folder will be visible and usable in `Airflow`.
 4. The `nvtop` package can be used to monitor GPU usage.
 See [nvtop on GitHub](https://github.com/Syllo/nvtop).
 5. Volumes are already created for storing SQL scripts and raw data (`sql` and `data`).
 For more complex projects, consider integrating with a service like `S3`.

-## Known Limitations
-1. Currently, this template does not support Kubernetes, but it could be added relatively easily.
-2. The template uses default passwords for Airflow and PostgreSQL, which should be changed in `docker-compose.yaml`.

-## Credits
-Parts of this template were created based on this tutorial: [coder2j's YouTube tutorial](https://www.youtube.com/watch?v=K9AnJ9_ZAXE) and [coder2j's GitHub repo](https://github.com/coder2j/airflow-docker), along with insights from this [Reddit thread](https://www.reddit.com/r/LocalLLaMA/comments/17ffbg9/using_langchain_with_llamacpp/).